-- 1. Load the Alarms Inactive.alm file (see "Configuring Alarm Settings" on page 50). - 2.
-Set all control modes to Off. - 3.
+- 1. Load the Alarms Inactive.alm file (see "Configuring Alarm Settings" on page 52). - Set all control modes to Off. - 3.
 Navigate to the "Actions" tab. - 4.
 Click "Main Pumps." - 5.
-If the media pump is on, click the button to turn it off. - 6.
-Form a sterile connection between the harvest line (two orange bands) and the harvest bottle/bag destination by welding the tubing or using the sterile connectors. - 7.
+If the media pump is on, click the button to turn it off. - Form a sterile connection between the harvest line and the harvest bottle/bag destination by welding the tubing or using the sterile connectors. - 7.
 Check that the tubing clamp is open, and its branched tubing clamp is closed, if applicable. - 8.
 Install the silicone section of the tubing in the media pump so the arrow points toward the tubing between the pump and harvest bottle/bag destination. - 9.
 Click the button to turn the media pump on. - 10.
 Click the button to turn the media pump off after removing culture. - 11.
 Turn off all pumps. - 12.
 Set base pump to "None." - 13.
 Turn off light. - 14.
-End batch (see "Entering Batch Name" on page 96). - 15.
+End batch (see "Entering Batch Name" on page 95). - 15.
 Remove the vessel.

-WARNING: When removing the DO and pH sensors from the vessel, be sure to retrieve the black o-rings necessary for sealing and keep them with the sensors (they can slide off and remain in the probe ports and be accidentally disposed of).
-Similarly, when removing the thermal well and dip tube from the vessel, be sure to retrieve the transparent o-rings necessary for sealing and keep them with the thermal well and dip tube (they can slide off and remain in the probe ports and be accidentally disposed of).
+WARNING: Disconnect and save the DO and pH sensor heads - they are not part of the single-use vessel (see "PBS-3 SUS Bioreactor - Sensors" on page 16).
+When removing the dip tube from the vessel, be sure to retrieve the transparent o-ring necessary for sealing and keep it with the dip tube (it can slide off and remain in the probe ports and be accidentally disposed of).

 - 16. Go to the "Actions" tab, click "Batch," and click "End Batch" and then "Unload Vessel." - 17.
-Turn the filter oven off, if desired (see "Filter Oven" on page 111). - 18.
-Clean/decontaminate the PBS-3 (see "Cleaning and Decontamination" on page 29).
+Turn the filter oven off, if desired (see "Filter Oven" on page 109). - 18.
+Clean/decontaminate the PBS-3 SUS (see "Cleaning and Decontamination" on page 31).